-- 36) Owner shall submit a file map to Environmental Health showing that parcel(s) 1, contains the minimum useable sewage disposal area as established by the Yuba County Sewage Disposal Ordinance, 7.07, and the precise location of all existing sewage disposal systems, and shall clearly identify the location of all soil mantles and percolation tests.
+- Owner shall submit a file map to Environmental Health showing that parcel(s) 1 and 2, contains the minimum useable sewage disposal area as established by the Yuba County Sewage Disposal Ordinance, 7.07, and the precise location of all existing sewage disposal systems, and shall clearly identify the location of all soil mantles and percolation tests.
 This file map shall also show contour, slope, all bodies of water (seasonal and year-round), water wells, and all existing structures.
-Furthermore, a 100' septic exclusion area (as measured from the seasonal high water line) shall be delineated around all rivers, streams, and ponds. - 37) Owner shall submit for Environmental Health review and approval the results of soils studies for parcel(s) 1, conducted in accordance with the Yuba County Sewage Disposal Ordinance, Chapter 7.07. - 38) All soil profiles must be witnessed by Environmental Health Department staff.
-Schedule soil profile appointments with Environmental Health Department staff in advance of the testing. - 39) The design and location of wells and sewage disposal systems shall be in conformance with standards established by Yuba County Environmental Health.
-Each lot must be self-reliant for domestic water and sewage disposal unless public utilities are available. - 40) Septic systems crossing ditches, drainages, or creeks will need to meet all Environmental Health or other agency (i.e. DFG, Army Core, etc.) requirements prior to approval. - 41) All abandoned, wrecked, dismantled, or inoperative vehicles, machines, and equipment shall be removed by Owner from the subject site. - 42) All existing trash and debris shall be removed from the subject site. - 43) All abandoned or inactive wells on the subject site shall be destroyed or maintained in accordance with the "Water Well Standards: State of California, Bulletin 74-81". - 44) All abandoned septic tanks on the subject site shall be destroyed in accordance with the requirements of Yuba County Environmental Health Department. - 45) The following shall apply to all land divisions where domestic water is to be supplied by individual wells:
+Furthermore, a 100' septic exclusion area (as measured from the seasonal high water line) shall be delineated around all rivers, streams, and ponds. - Owner shall submit for Environmental Health review and approval the results of soils studies for parcel(s) 1 and 2, conducted in accordance with the Yuba County Sewage Disposal Ordinance, Chapter 7.07. - All soil profiles must be witnessed by Environmental Health Department staff.
+Schedule soil profile appointments with Environmental Health Department staff in advance of the testing. - 35) The total minimum useable sewage disposal area shall be delineated for parcel(s) 1 and 2, on a separate document (Yuba County Health Certificate), recorded and cross referenced to the recorded final map. - The design and location of wells and sewage disposal systems shall be in conformance with standards established by Yuba County Environmental Health.
+Each lot must be self-reliant for domestic water and sewage disposal unless public utilities are available. - 37) Septic systems crossing ditches, drainages, or creeks will need to meet all Environmental Health or other agency (i.e. DFG, Army Core, etc.) requirements prior to approval. - All abandoned, wrecked, dismantled, or inoperative vehicles, machines, and equipment shall be removed by Owner from the subject site. - 39) All existing trash and debris shall be removed from the subject site. - 40) All abandoned or inactive wells on the subject site shall be destroyed or maintained in accordance with the "Water Well Standards: State of California, Bulletin 74-81". - 41) All abandoned septic tanks on the subject site shall be destroyed in accordance with the requirements of Yuba County Environmental Health Department. - 42) The following shall apply to all land divisions where domestic water is to be supplied by individual wells: